zowe/docs-site/docs/user-guide/systemrequirements-zos.md

 - zFS volume has at least 1200 mb of free space for Zowe server components, the corresponding keystore, instance configuration files and logs, and third-party plug-ins.

+- SDSF

+  To install Zowe, there are a few commands which are issued to SDSF to know the status of the job submitted.

 - (Optional, recommended) z/OS OpenSSH

   Some features of Zowe require SSH, such as the SSH terminal of the Desktop.
 Install and manage Zowe via SSH, as an alternative to OMVS over TN3270.